wimmatthyssen/Azure-Virtual-Desktop/README.md

 You can find more information about these scripts on my blog: https://wmatthyssen.com

-Currently this repository holds the following scritps:
+Currently, this repository holds the following scripts:

 - **Create-Azure-Backup-Recovery-Services-vault-to-backup-AVD-personal-session-hosts.ps1**